awsdocs/amazon-s3-userguide/doc_source/EnableWebsiteHosting.md

 1. \(Optional\) If you want to specify advanced redirection rules, in **Redirection rules**, enter XML to describe the rules\.

    For example, you can conditionally route requests according to specific object key names or prefixes in the request\.
-For more information, see [Configuring advanced conditional redirects](how-to-page-redirect.md#advanced-conditional-redirects)\.
+For more information, see [Configure redirection rules to use advanced conditional redirects](how-to-page-redirect.md#advanced-conditional-redirects)\.

 1. Choose **Save changes**\.